 Write a review of Kelvinator

 The Kelvinator brand of air conditioners, furnaces and heat pumps is owned by A.B.
-Electrolux of Sweden, an appliance company that as of fiscal year 2012 had annual sales of more than $16 billion USD.
+Electrolux of Sweden, an appliance company that as of fiscal year 2013 had annual sales of approximately $15 billion USD.
 Kelvinator promotes its products as offering a blend of "top performance" and "great value".

 The Kelvinator brand dates back to 1926 when the company founders helped introduce electric refrigeration in the United States.
 The Kelvinator name was inspired by mathematician and physicist Baron Kelvin who came up with the concept of absolute zero.
 Air conditioners were added to the company’s inventory in 1936.
 In 1937 Kelvinator was acquired by the Nash Co., which sold the Kelvinator brand to White Consolidated Industries (WCI) in 1952.
 In 1986, WCI was itself acquired by A.B.
 Electrolux.
 Today Kelvinator products are manufactured under license by Nordyne.